 People In Motion hosts an annual Kids In Motion Family Fun Day at beautiful Big White Ski Resort

-152 participants enjoyed a fun filled day of a variety of adaptive winter sports acitivities in 2014.
-Activities consist of adaptive down hill skiing, snow shoeing, tubing, gondola rides, sleigh rides and skating.
+152 participants enjoyed a fun-filled day of a variety of adaptive winter sports activities in 2018.
+Activities consist of adaptive downhill skiing, snowshoeing, tubing, gondola rides, sleigh rides, and skating.
 A goodie bag and hot lunch was provided to all participants to top up the day!!!!

 Kelowna’s Kids In Action program began in the spring of 2000, as one of two outreach pilot projects in community recreation by the occupational therapists at Sunny Hill Health Centre for Children in Vancouver.

 These therapists wanted to find out what kinds of home community recreational activities were available to children with disabilities, once they were discharged from inpatient rehabilitation therapy at Sunny Hill.

 The compassion & high caliber of Kids In Action’s leaders is another reason for its success.

 - Kids In Action recognizes an unmet recreational need for a particular child with disabilities;